WillBrennan/learn_stl/README.md

 Hopefully you'll find this an interesting read!

-Feel free to submit a PRs adding more components or improving library / documentation!
+Feel free to submit a PR adding more components or improving library / documentation!

 ### Vocab Types
 #### [`any`](https://github.com/WillBrennan/learn_stl/blob/master/docs/any.md)